How to Read Photos Using IronOCR

 Input

 Since most browsers do not natively support the TIFF format, you can download the TIFF input here.
-To display the TIFF file, I will convert it to WEBP.
+To display the TIFF file, I converted it to WEBP.

 Code